Home

 This vocabulary activity (best used in November) helps students generate synonyms for a specific word with their families.
 When the list is returned to school, students place their original word on the body of the turkey and write the synonyms on each feather.
 Have children share their new words with classmates and display them in the room!
 Scroll down for "Antonym Turkeys".

 This word bank focuses on word structures (antonyms) created by the teacher and student.
+Click the second link to see a list of common antonyms!

 By enlarging the above template, you can create a fun rhyming antonym chant that students enjoy singing and reading through out the school year.